System resources

 sys.pressure.mem.medium When commands begin pausing.

-sys.pressure.mem.high The operating system is about to thrash into swap or become unstable, such as having processes subject to the Out Of Memory Killer.
-Existing commands that request more memory while the server is above the 'high' threshold might be canceled and return an error to the client.
+sys.pressure.mem.high The operating system is about to resort to swapping memory and the Out Of Memory Killer might end processes.
+Existing commands that request more memory while the server is above this threshold might be canceled and return an error to the client.

 OS-supplied resource pressure thresholds